 Eggs are collected and delivered to hatcheries where they are incubated and hatched into broiler chickens that are raised for meat.

 The chicks are moved to local family farms where they live in barns equipped with advanced ventilation and heating systems and are able to freely roam and eat and drink in comfort, under the care of veterinarian.

-When the chickens grow to the ideal weight to be sold for meat (usually 4 -7 pounds) they are collected and transported for processing.
-(Short transportation to the processing plant.
-At the the plant, they are processed quickly and humanely, and thoroughly washed, chilled and inspected by the USDA.
-Once USDA inspection is complete, chicken can receive the USDA seal for wholesomeness and can be distributed to local grocers and restaurants for purchase!
+When the chickens grow to the ideal weight to be sold for meat (usually 4 -7 pounds) they are collected and transported to the processing plant.
+At the the plant, they are processed quickly and humanely, and then thoroughly washed and cleaned, chilled, packaged and inspected by the USDA before departing for market.
+Learn more about the detailed inspection each piece of chicken you buy.

 All chicken you buy is technically “antibiotic free” – federal rules require that if any antibiotics are used on a farm they must have cleared the animals’ systems before they can leave the farm.